 Best laptops for Lumion

-Lumion requires high specifications and getting a cheap laptop isn’t possible, so the start point is going to be Dell Inspiron.
+Lumion requires high specifications and getting a cheap laptop isn’t possible, so the start point is going to be this $1k laptop from Eluktronics.
 It comes with specifications that are close to recommended ones to use Lumion.
-8 GB is sufficient for simple scenes but in the long run it is advised to install additional 8 GBs so your workflow isn’t affected by the amount of resources in the scene.

 Basically, you won’t lack any popular high-end features using this laptop so if the budget allows you to make a future investment like this.
 Perfect option!